STAMP-project/botsing-demo/Readme.md

 # Botsing Demo

+First, clone this project, then go into `botsing-demo` directory.

 ## Download Botsing
-Download the latest version of `botsing-reproduction.jar` from [here](https://github.com/STAMP-project/botsing/releases).
+If required, download the latest version of `botsing-reproduction.jar` from [here](https://github.com/STAMP-project/botsing/releases).
+There is already a botsing-reproduction jar in `botsing-demo`, that will run fine, but may be outdated.

 ## Prepare data for running Botsing
 For using Botsing, you need to provide two data: